CarInsurance.com Insights

 “Those SUVs and trucks have grown heavier and taller, while sedans are comparatively petite and close to the road,” Hardesty says.
 “The difference in weight and stature can put sedans at a disadvantage, leading to higher insurance rates.”

-However, sedans are significantly cheaper to insure than sports cars, with an average annual premium of $3,586.
+However, sedans are significantly cheaper to insure than sports cars.
+The average annual premium to insure a sports car is $3,880.
 Again, this boils down to safety features and underlying value.

 When shopping around for insurance for a sedan, consider what you use your car for, how often you drive, and your personal budget.
 If you want cheaper car insurance rates, opt for a used car with less features.